u-boot/u-boot/tools/binman/binman.rst

     Note that missing, optional blobs do not produce a non-zero exit code from binman, although it does show a warning about the missing external blob.

+insert-template:
+    This is not strictly speaking an entry property, since it is processed early in Binman before the entries are read.
+It is a list of phandles of nodes to include in the current (target) node.
+For each node, its subnodes and their properties are brought into the target node.
+See Templates_ below for more information.

 The attributes supported for images and sections are described below.
 Several are similar to those for entries.